Creative Process Residency

 • Greywood Arts is an inclusive, anti-racist space.
 Artists of all backgrounds, races, genders and sexual identities are welcome to apply.

 • Our building is 250 years-old, and there are many stairs to navigate – bedrooms and studios are on the first and second floors (2nd/3rd floors US).
-We regret that we are not yet able to accommodate individuals with mobility disabilities.
+We regret that we are not yet able to accommodate individuals with certain mobility disabilities.